Yracyy/Daily-Cleanup-script/README.md

 # Daily Cleanup

-A fast Windows junk-file cleaner that runs automatically every time you log in — no Disk Cleanup, no DISM, no manual clicking.
+A fast Windows junk-file cleaner that runs automatically every time you log in.

 ## Why I built this